What about Psammirises,

-No fertile seedlings have resulted from either type of cross.
+Despite some unverified early reports of fertility in psammiris/lutescens hybrids, no seedlings have been registered from them, or from psammiris/aril hybrids. ('Keepsake' did produce a pentaploid from an unreduced gamete for Paul Cook, when crossed with a TB.
 'Tiny Treasure' (Hillson, 1943) has a registered parentage of 'Ylo' X I. humilis, and 'Ylo' is a humilis/lutescens hybrid.
-However, a chromosome count was performed and the result was not consistent with the parentage, which was likely recorded in error.
+However, a chromosome count was performed and the result was not consistent with the parentage, which was likely recorded in error.)

 The psammiris/lutescens hybrids have a distinct charm, and some are still being grown.
 Early dwarf hybridizers were attracted to I. humilis and I. bloudowii for their flaring form, clear yellow color, and the habit of the faded flowers to curl up into tight corckscrews, rather than just going limp as bearded irises do.
 When Jay Ackerman succeeded in crossing I. humilis with I. pumila in 1956, it was a sensation in the world of dwarf iris enthusiasts.
 The DIS Portfolio embellished its drab mimeographed pages with unprecedented color photos, attached by staples.
 I think interesting results could be achieved by crossing the psammirises with modern SDBs, although hybridizers seemed to lose interest in the psammirises once the SDBs came into their own.
 The last bearded/psammiris hybrid ('Sunaire') was registered in 1969.